Heath Aster

 Maintenance

 Low maintenance.
 Drought tolerant once established.
 Insufficient sunlight can lead to poor growth and disease.
 Trim if it gets leggy.
 Works well in butterfly gardens, rock gardens, and cottage gardens.
 It’s also a good choice for erosion control in sloped areas.
 Spreads by rhizomes and will seed out readily.
-Propagation: seed, plant division.
+Native habitat: open rocky woods, prairies and along roads and railroads.

 Blooms July-November.
 Much-branched erect to reclining or arching plant.
 Leaves linear to narrowly lanceolate.
 Numerous white flower heads about 1/4″ wide on branchlets.
 The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.
 Larval host: Pearl Crescent Butterfly and Wavy-Lined Emerald Moth.